Skip to content Accessibility info

 • Cameras & photography equipment

 • Construction Equipment - Both heavy machinery and building materials are covered under such policies.
+The construction industry relies on inland marine insurance for off-site equipment and materials.

 That said, while inland marine insurance covers a broad range of items, it applies to specific situations, which include: